noaboa97/Workhacks/README.md

 Can also be used to start or stop other services

--Past your Password on Line 16, between your password and pipe no space! otherwise it won't work
+-Paste your Password on Line 16, between your password and pipe no space! otherwise it won't work